quantum-quirks/oldperitia/docs/source/features.rst

 Talkify can help improve literacy and comprehension by providing an alternative way to consume written material as well as allow people to consume written material while keeping their hands free for other tasks, such as writting thus increasing productivity.

-Overall, this Talkify can help increase accessibility and provide new ways for people to access and engage with written information.
+Overall, Talkify can help increase accessibility and provide new ways for people to access and engage with written information.

 List of languages supported by Talkify: